liclac/iVN/README.markdown

 The current version will be replaced by a more flexible (and portable) OpenGL-based engine once the main difficulties are dealt with.

+*NOTE:* This is not yet on the App Store.
+It's right before Beta stage, and will be released once it's finished.
+Feel free to help out!

 ## Features
 #### No Jailbreak Required